jgreener64/phd_thesis/README.md

 - Check Mendeley for refs
 - Check page numbering, contents, list of figure etc
 - Recheck plagiarism stuff
-- Consistent A/B labelling in figures: font, bold and rough size; also consistent text font/size and general consistency
 - Check latex log for errors - search Warning
-- Consistent table formatting - use top/mid/bottom rule? use booktabs? common footnotesize?
 - Binding assay or immunoblot assay etc
 - Refer to all parts of figures in main text
 - OA on GitHub, check what is in repo, licence
 - Add to Spiral
 - Spellcheck
-- Permission to use figures required?
 - References check, and update for recent papers
 - Read viva info: http://www.imperial.ac.uk/study/pg/graduate-school/professional-skills/online-video-resources/passing-your-viva